 So be sure to consider the lifestyle you and your family live.
 What are the elements that will make daily life easier for you?
 What are the things you can live without?
 This includes types of furniture, fabrics, and decor.
 It’s also important to consider other elements of your lifestyle as a way to inform your interior design preferences.

 Are you hard on your clothing and shoes?
-Best to go with fabric for furnishings that hides stains and stands up to a heavy beating.
+Best to go with fabric for furnishings that hides stains and stands up to heavy wear.

 Are you constantly swapping your accessories for a new look?
 Spend money on staple pieces of furniture in classic colors (navy, hunter green, gray) and hunt for smaller decor pieces at thrift shops.